 Day 6: Huchuy Qosqo - Train to Machu Picchu Pueblo

 Rising early, explore the ruins of Huchuy Qosqo with your guides.
 This "Little Cusco" is inaccessible by public road, making it one of the least visited major ruins in the area.
 After exploring the ruins, you hike to Lamay (approximately 3 miles), descending into the Sacred Valley.
 On the trail to Lamay you will see towering Andean peaks and smaller ruins in the distance.
-Our driver will be waiting for us at the end of the trail for a last lunch before taking you to the train station in Ollantaytambo.
+The driver will be waiting for travelers at the end of the trail for a last lunch before taking you to the train station in Ollantaytambo.

 The train follows the Urubamba River as it tumbles its way towards the Amazon and the sacred city of Machu Picchu.
-You arrive to Machu Picchu Pueblo (formerly called Aguas Calientes) to relax, enjoy dinner (the trout fillets are delicious), and prepare for your Machu Picchu tour tomorrow.
+You arrive at Machu Picchu Pueblo (formerly called Aguas Calientes) to relax, enjoy dinner (the trout fillets are delicious), and prepare for your Machu Picchu tour tomorrow.

 Wake early to watch the sunrise over Machu Picchu.
-Today your guide will begin to unravel the mysteries of this sacred site, explains the care that went into its construction.
+Today your guide will begin to unravel the mysteries of this sacred site, and explain the care that went into its construction.
 Though no one knows the full significance of the ruins at Machu Picchu, recent archaeological excavations have uncovered a series of caves that may have been the site for religious ceremonies portraying the Incas’ creation story.
-These caves suggest that Machu Picchu may have been a “huaca”, or sacred spot, worshiped as a point where man emerged from the ground.
+These caves suggest that Machu Picchu may have been a “Huaca”, or sacred spot, worshiped as a point where man emerged from the ground.
 This evening, you’ll return to Cusco by train.

-This morning a luxury-class bus takes you from Cusco to the shores of Lake Titicaca.
+This morning, a luxury-class bus takes you from Cusco to the shores of Lake Titicaca.
 Along the way, enjoy optional visits to the "Sistine Chapel" of Peru and a pre-Incan site, as well as a huge lunch featuring traditional Peruvian cuisine.

 Arrive at mystical Lake Titicaca in the early afternoon.
 Legend has it that the first Inca rose out of its azure waters.
 Transfer to your hotel and explore on your own this afternoon.

-Day 9: Kayaking on Lake Titicaca - Ticonata Island
+Day 10: Kayaking on Lake Titicaca | Sail to Amantani Island

 After breakfast and bidding farewell to your host family, return to Puno by motor boat with stop at the floating islands of the Uros People.
 Peru's floating islands are built using the buoyant totora reeds that grow along Lake Titicaca, and these reeds are interwoven to make homes, boats, and crafts.
 A ride in a traditional reed boat can be arranged with a local fisherman.
 Return to Puno, afternoon is free to explore on your own.